 Halfway home to Santiago

 If a hiker tells you that a 790+ km long-distance journey is all killer and no filler, they’re fibbing.
-It doesn’t matter if you’re following the PCT in the US, the Heysen Trail in Australia or the Camino de Santiago through Spain, monotony will inevitably rattle your brain.
-Throughout these challenging times, trekkers need to recognise their achievements, especially as enthusiasm bottoms out.
-Thankfully, few long-distance trails celebrate the little wins better than the Camino Francés.
+It doesn’t matter if you’re following the PCT in the US, the Heysen Trail in Australia or the Camino de Santiago through Spain, mind-numbing monotony will inevitably rattle your brain.
+Throughout these challenging times, trekkers need to recognise their achievements, especially as enthusiasm wanes.
+Thankfully, few long-distance trails celebrate the little wins as emphatically as the Camino Francés.
 I finished Day 17 with a halfway certificate, a belly full of booze and a hearty dose of much-needed momentum.

 Camino de Santiago Diary – Day 17

-By the time we finished Day 16 at Ledigos, there was no mistaking why some time-pressed pilgrims bypass the trail’s sun-baked centre.
+By the time we arrived in Ledigos at the end of a rigorous Day 16, there was no mistaking why some time-pressed pilgrims bypass the trail’s sun-baked centre.
 The abundance of wheat fields had become almost overwhelming since leaving Burgos on Day 13, and my energy quickly flatlined after realising my eyes would only encounter the seemingly infinite Meseta over the coming days.
 I needed to recover my optimism.

-While this stretch of farmland may not be the most enlightening, the route still possesses bountiful positives.
-I’d recently noticed the region attracted fewer loud-mouthed tourists, food and accommodation were significantly cheaper, the village locals were much friendlier, and the walk presented a unique attritional examination that few experiences could offer.
-On top of this, our group would cross the halfway mark of our pilgrimage to Santiago de Compostela on Day 17 – a mighty cause for celebration.
+While this stretch of farmland may not be the most enlightening, the route still possesses a bounty of positives.
+I’d recently noticed the region attracted fewer loud-mouthed tourists, while the food and accommodation were significantly cheaper and the locals seemed altogether friendlier.
+Plus, the walk presented a unique attritional examination that few experiences could offer.
+On top of this, on Day 17, our group would cross the halfway mark of our pilgrimage to Santiago de Compostela – a mighty cause for celebration.

 The ceremonious stroll over a medieval bridge, past a historic hermitage and through a pair of statuesque gate pillars represented the geographic midpoint of the Camino Francés.
 By the time we left the neighbouring city of Sahagún, we had filled our bellies, taken in a monastery-turned-art gallery and received certificates for completing half of our journey from Saint-Jean-pied-de-Port; things were looking up.